-8. Market Comparability of Home's 2013 Employee Compensation Plans.
-The Liquidator's consultant, E & Y, advises that the 2013 Employee Compensation Plans are appropriate and consistent with general market practices and to insurance companies in liquidation.
-It further advises that the individual plan designs and mechanics are based upon accepted compensation practices for insurance companies in liquidation, and that the levels of pay provided by the individual plans, as well as the overall total compensation, represent market competitive compensation levels.
-Bengelsdorf Aff. ¶ 9.

-9. Home's Non-Contributory 401(k) Plan Safe Harbor Payment.
-The cost of the estimated 2013 safe harbor contribution (\$231,000) has been given consideration in determining the total 2013 compensation budget (including incentive compensation).
-As described in the Liquidator's reports, Home adopted a non-contributory 401(k) plan effective October 1, 2004.
-Further, effective January 1, 2005, Home adopted the safe harbor provision under Internal Revenue Service rules so that all employees who wish to do so may contribute the maximum amount to the 401(k) plan.
-The cost of adopting the safe harbor provision is three percent of employees' earnings (up to an individual employee earnings cap of \$255,000).
-That cost has been applied to reduce the budgeted amounts for 2013 otherwise payable as compensation (including incentive compensation).
+- 8. Market Comparability of Home's 2015 Employee Compensation Plans.
+The Liquidator's consultant, E & Y, advises that the 2015 Employee Compensation Plans are appropriate and consistent with general market practices and to insurance companies in liquidation.
+It further advises that the individual plan designs and mechanics are based upon commonly accepted compensation practices for insurance companies in liquidation, and that the levels of pay provided by the individual plans, as well as the overall total compensation, represent market competitive compensation levels.
+Bengelsdorf Aff. ¶ 9. - 9.
+Home's 2015 Safe Harbor 401(k) Plan Payment.
+As described in the Liquidator's previous reports, pursuant to Internal Revenue Service rules Home adopted a safe harbor 401(k) plan effective January 1, 2005, so that all employees who wished to do so were able to contribute the maximum amount.
+Employers with such plans must make an annual contribution to employees' 401(k) accounts.
+For 2015, Home will contribute an amount equal to 4% of the employee's earnings up to the individual employee earnings cap set by the IRS.
+The contribution rate is equal to the 4% rate used in 2014 and approved by the Court on January 7, 2014.
 Bengelsdorf Aff. ¶ 10.